de-Boer-Lab/Genomic-API-for-Model-Evaluation/docs/source/main_page.md

 :::::

-If you use GAME for your research, please cite our preprint: https://www.biorxiv.org/content/10.1101/2025.07.04.663250v1.full
+If you use GAME for your research, please cite our [preprint on bioRxiv](https://www.biorxiv.org/content/10.1101/2025.07.04.663250v1.full).

-Feel free to reach out to: ishika.luthra@ubc.ca
+Feel free to reach out via email: [ishika.luthra@ubc.ca](mailto:ishika.luthra@ubc.ca)